Why get a Master's degree from the Department of Criminal Justice?

 Do you want to...

-- Earn hundreds of thousands of dollars more over the course of your career?
+- Increase your job opportunities and earning potential over the course of your career?

 - Get the opportunity to publish articles with department faculty in national and international journals?